 For students without any French or with French 10.
 Comprehension, speaking, reading, and writing.
 The oral aspect of the language is stressed in class.
+Note: French Immersion students or students with French 30 should not register in FREN 101/102

-FREN 102-3 (BC=4) (4-1) 15 weeks Beginners' French II
+FREN 102-3 (4-1) 15 weeks Beginners' French II

 For students who have taken French 20 or FREN 101.
 The oral aspect of the language is stressed in class.
-The course will prepare you for university-level courses

-Prerequisite: French 20 or FREN 101 or equivalent or consent of the Department.
+The course will prepare you for university-level courses Prerequisite: French 20 or FREN 101 or equivalent or consent of the Department.
+Note: French Immersion students or students with French 30 should not register in FREN 101/102.

+FREN 202-3

-FREN 202-3 (BC=4) (4-1) 15 weeks Intermediate French I
+(4-1) 15 weeks Intermediate French I

 Spoken and written French, including grammar, composition, literature, and conversation.
 The literature includes works of modern authors.
 Prerequisite: French 30, FREN 102 or equivalent.

-FREN 203-3 (BC=4) (4-1) 15 weeks

-Intermediate French II
+FREN 203-3 (4-1) 15 weeks Intermediate French II

-A continuation of FREN 202.
-Further development of spoken and written French, including grammar, composition, literature and conversation.
+A continuation of FREN 202, Further development of spoken and written French, including grammar, composition, literature and conversation.
 The literature includes works of modern authors.

-Prerequisite: FREN 202, Français 30 or equivalent.
+Prerequisite: FREN 202, Francais 30 or equivalent.

-Note: Students presenting French Language Arts 30 or Français 30 may apply for advanced placement directly into French 203.
+Note: Students presenting French Language Arts 30 or Francais 30 may apply for advanced placement directly into French 203.
 Those wanting credit for French 202 may apply to challenge the course; in that case the challenge must be completed before starting FREN 203.
 Those presenting IB French HL or SL with a grade of 6 or higher will receive credit.

-FREN 302-3 (BC=4)(4-0) 15 weeks Advanced French I
+FREN 302-3 (4-0) 15 weeks

+Advanced French I

 To further develop written and oral skills learned in FREN 202-203 or an equivalent, with an emphasis on presentation grammar, composition and literary elements.
-Conversation activities are included in the
+Conversation activities are included in the COUISE